-Aurcana acquired the Revenue-Virginius mine (via its acquisition of OSM) in December 2018 with the intention of restarting mining operations upon completion of a production financing.
+Aurcana acquired the Revenue-Virginius mine (via its acquisition of OSM) in December 2018 with the intention of restarting mining operations upon completion of production financing.
 See "Reverse Take-Over Transaction" below.

-The Revenue-Virginius mine is a historic mining operation which mined over 26 million ounces of silver during 1885-1912.
-The mine was operated for short periods of time during the 1920s and 1930s, but without an operating mill was unable to sustain production.
+The Revenue-Virginius mine is a historic mining operation which mined over 25 million ounces of silver during 1885-1912.
+In approximately 1915, the stamp mill burned down, resulting in the closure of the mine.
+The mine was operated again for short periods of time during the 1920s and 1930s, but without an operating mill was unable to sustain production.